-- C-BASE passing score (two years to complete) (Transfer students with a Bachelor's Degree from an accredited institution are exempt) - ACT test scores (on file in Admissions office) - Completion of EDU 107, MA131, EN105, EN106, EDU 203 (a grade of C or higher is required in EDU107).
+- Cumulative GPA of 2.75 including transfer courses - GPA of 2.5 in Core classes - WCT passing score (Transfer students with a Bachelor's Degree from an accredited institution are exempt) - C-BASE passing score (two years to complete) (Transfer students with a Bachelor's Degree from an accredited institution are exempt) - ACT test scores required (on file in Admissions office) if less than five years since high school graduation. - Completion of EDU 107, MA 135, EN 105, EN 106, EDC 220, EDC 222 (a grade of C or higher is required in EDU 107).